-Research hasn’t shown that migraines are the cause of any other medical conditions.
-But they are linked to a number of ailments.
+Research hasn’t shown that migraine causes any other medical conditions.
+But it's linked to a number of different ailments.

-The link may be stronger if you have aura -- symptoms that come before your migraine.
-They can include flashes of light, blind spots, or tingling in your hands or face.
+When you have migraines, there are certain other conditions you might be at higher risk for.
+The links may be stronger if you have aura -- disturbances to your senses that can come before, during, or after a migraine headache.
+Auras are usually visual and may include flashes of light, blind spots, or tingling in your hands or face.

-There’s little evidence that a migraine will trigger a stroke, or that both things will hit at the same time.
-Still, the chance of a stroke is higher in some people who have migraines, such as:
+Stroke.
+There’s little evidence that a migraine will trigger a stroke or that both will hit at the same time.
+Still, the chance of a stroke is higher in some people who have migraine, such as:

 - Those who have aura

 After 50, your odds of having a stroke from a migraine fall a great deal.